Hogan should veto digital advertising tax bill

 If the legislation were to stand, Maryland would become the first state to enact such a tax.

 The Maryland Delaware D.C.
-Press Association — of which The Enterprise is a long-standing member — and the American Advertising Federation of Baltimore have come out sharply against this digital advertising tax, which could hurt the news industry and the state’s economy overall.
+Press Association — of which the Maryland Independent is a long-standing member — and the American Advertising Federation of Baltimore have come out sharply against this digital advertising tax, which could hurt the news industry and the state’s economy overall.
 They are also calling for a veto.

 A sales tax on advertising is a really bad idea.
 When the cost of advertising goes up, there is less advertising, which leads to less consumer demand.
 Lower consumer demand reduces revenue, creates fewer jobs, slows the economy and reduces the tax’s usefulness as a revenue source.